YouTransactor-SAS/miniPOS-SampleApp/README.md

 The SDK do not save any transaction or update data.

-For more information about [YouTransactor](https://www.youtransactor.com/) products, please refer to our website.
-Visit [youtransactor.com](https://www.youtransactor.com/)!
+For more information about [Jabil Payment Solutions](https://www.jabil.com/industries/payment-solutions/solutions.html) products, please refer to our website.
+Visit [Jabil Payment Solutions's website](https://www.jabil.com/industries/payment-solutions.html)!

 ## I. General overview

 ### Introduction:
-YouTransactor miniPOS card terminals is a uCube Touch terminal.
+JPS miniPOS card terminals is a uCube Touch terminal.
 It is a lightweight and compact payment dongle.

 ## I. General overview

 ### 1. Introduction

-YouTransactor mPOS card terminals are :
+JPS mPOS card terminals are :
 * uCube Touch mPOS
 * uCube Touch miniPOS